 - a.
 The Student Officers are eligible as a job share.
-This means that two members could run together in order to fill the position together and share the workload. - b.
+This means that a maximum of two members could run together in order to fill the position together and share the workload. - b.
 Officers in a job share are entitled to one collective vote. - c.
 The following Officers shall be elected: